Politics and religion:

 Based in the caverns surround the Font of Avernus, a source of immense power - including prophecy - and the mysterious black mist which evidently conceals and empowers all members.
 Are sworn to protect the Font with their lives.

 - The more spiritual Lord of Avernus compared to those before him; also the most successful.
-Mastered the black mist and the arts of life and death; also doesn't seem to be able to close his mouth.
+Mastered the black mist and the arts of life and death.
+His face seems to be highly deformed, twisting his mouth into a perpetually gaping maw, which he appears to use for Mist Coil creation.

 The Faceless Ones